-The Company's common stock is traded on the New York Stock Exchange, Inc. (the "NYSE").
-The graph below shows the cumulative total return assuming an investment of \$100 on December 31, 2001 in each of the Company's common stock, the Standard & Poor's (the "S&P") Composite-500 Stock Index, the S&P 400 Health Care Index (the "Peer Group") and that all dividends were reinvested.
+The Company's common stock is traded on the NYSE.
+The graph below shows the cumulative total return assuming an investment of \$100 on December 31, 2002 in each of the Company's common stock, the Standard & Poor's (the "S&P") Composite-500 Stock Index and the S&P 400 Health Care Index (the "Peer Group") and assuming that all dividends were reinvested.